satyaranjan2005/FinGuard/FEATURE_SUMMARY.md

 - ✅ Add new transactions with categories, amounts, payment modes
 - ✅ Edit existing transactions
 - ✅ Delete transactions with confirmation
-- ✅ View transaction history with filtering by category
+- ✅ View transaction history with filtering by category, time period
 - ✅ Real-time balance updates
 - ✅ Transaction details modal
+- ✅ **NEW: Balance validation and negative balance prevention**
+- ✅ **NEW: Real-time balance checking for expense transactions**
+- ✅ **NEW: Zero balance protection with user guidance**

 ### 2. **Budget Management (CRUD)**
 - ✅ Create budgets for different categories